Somali court sends alleged rape victim and journalist to jail

 “They fabricated a story to hurt the government,” Judge Ahmed Aden said in court.

 The judge suspended the sentence of Luul Ali Osman, 27, until after she had stopped breastfeeding her baby.
-Freelance journalist Abdiaziz Abdinur was to begin his jail sentence immediately, the court ordered.
+Freelance journalist Abdiaziz Abdinur was to begin his term in jail immediately, the court ordered.

-Both the United States and the United Nations criticized the case before of the trial.
+Both Washington and the United Nations criticized the case ahead of the trial.

-Washington was deeply concerned by the verdict and by “reports of procedural irregularities and witness intimidation during the court proceedings,” the U.S. State Department said.

-“These prosecutions run counter to protections contained in Somalia’s provisional constitution, and send the wrong message to perpetrators of sexual and gender-based violence,” State Department spokeswoman Victoria Nuland said in a statement.

 Osman, her husband and Abdinur faced charges that included insulting a government body, making false accusations, and seeking to profit from the allegations.